Site news

 SPONSOR

 In mid-2006, head of Roskosmos Anatoly Perminov said that last Russian military personnel would leave Baikonur for Plesetsk by the end of 2007.
 In reality, the process was much slower and much more painful for rank-and-file members of the military, who often faced numerous problems when repatriating from Kazakhstan to Russia, especially in obtaining housing.
-Nevertheless, on April 30, 2008, in one of his last acts as president, Vladimir Putin signed a decree disbanding GIK-5.
-As of Jan.
-1, 2009, the only military installations remaining in Baikonur would be an air squadron based at the Krainy airfield and a directorate responsible for R-36M UTTKh and UR-100NU missiles.
-In mid-2008, Russian space officials said that between 2005 and 2008, the total of 30 military units with 2,000 members of military personnel had been disbanded, as centers facilities were transferred to the Russian space agency, Roskosmos.
-In turn, Roskosmos, announced a formation of a directorate responsible for running Baikonur.
-At the beginning of December 2008, Russian military was blowing up classified hardware and absolete pirotechnic equipment, Interfax news agency reported.
+Nevertheless, on April 30, 2008, in one of his last moves during the second term as president, Vladimir Putin signed a decree disbanding GIK-5.
+Eight months later, on Dec.
+16, a new Russian president, Dmitry Medvedev, signed a decree on the consolidation of Baikonur's infrastructure.
+It resulted in the formation of the Yuzhny ("southern") space center led by Sergei Smirnov and comprising former assets and workforce of various subcontractors, which served the facility, including KB Motor, KBOM, KBTM, KBTKhM, NPF Kosmotrans and OKB Vympel.
+The consolidation promised to reduce unnecessary duplication and reduce the cost of operating the facility.
+In turn, Roskosmos, announced a formation of a special directorate responsible for running Baikonur.

 Baikonur facilities

-According to the official data (116) released at the beginning of the 1990s, the Baikonur Cosmodrome had 11 assembly buildings and nine launch complexes with 15 launch pads for space boosters.
+According to the official data (116) released at the beginning of the 1990s, Baikonur Cosmodrome had 11 assembly buildings and nine launch complexes with 15 launch pads for space boosters.
 The cosmodrome also featured:

 • A power station